next-door-nate/Lunch/readme.md

 # Lunch
-It's what goes in the gullet.
+It's what goes down the gullet.

 Lunch.email has now moved to a contentful content api, so future menu updates are to be done based on the set content model.
-If you have any questions, contact the owner of the Repo.
+If you have any questions, contact the owner of the repo.

-forever a work in progress...
+Forever a work in progress...